 The club’s activities gradually ceased after lectures and seminars presented through Mayo’s graduate school were opened to visitors.

 This exhibit was designed and curated by the staff of The W. Bruce Fye Center for the History of Medicine.
-All artifacts are from the Center unless otherwise stated.
+All images and artifacts are from the Center unless otherwise stated.

 To learn more about Mayo Clinic history, heritage and the history of medicine, visit: